 It is important to know the details of the calendar every semester.
-Please review the College calendar in the 2017-2018 Catalog to find out about important dates and deadlines.
-Please be aware that changes may be made to the calendar for Spring 2018 throughout the semester.
+Please review the College calendar in the 2018-2019 Catalog to find out about important dates and deadlines.
+Please be aware that changes may be made to the calendar throughout the semester.

 Please note that College closings and alerts are always posted @CCPedu on Twitter and on the College’s homepage.

 Every student is entitled to a syllabus for each course.
 Each syllabus must have basic information that will help students understand the expected student learning outcomes, class policies and procedures and how they will be evaluated.
 Some departments have specific requirements for syllabi.
-If your department does not have requirements, guidelines are available on the Curriculum Facilitation Team web page, ) under the Syllabus Guidelines link in blue to the left of the screen.
+If your department does not have requirements, guidelines are available at the Office of Curriculum Development web page.
 A copy of your syllabus must be turned in to the Department Head at the start of the semester.
 Because we need to move toward electronic storage of syllabi, Academic and Student Success has set a goal of having every syllabus available in Canvas, our Learning Management System.
 Having syllabi available electronically, among other reasons, means that the institution can produce them for student transfer or for mandated external reviews.

 Please be aware that there is a procedure in place to change classroom assignments.
 If you need to request a classroom change, complete the online room change request form that is available online.
 Please note that we may not be able to accommodate individual preferences, since rooms may be assigned to classes or workshops that start later in the semester.
 If you need an ADA accommodation, please contact Simon Brown (firstname.lastname@example.org), Director, Office of Diversity and Equity.